jupilhwang/meetup_k8s_1216/Hands-on-lab.md

 - Namespace
 - Pod : one or more containers in a pod, share same IP address and resource (mount, host etc..)
 - Service
+- Labels
-- Deployment : replicaset
+- Deployment : replicaset, replication controller
 - Ingress
-- Labels
+- configMap

 <!--
 **kube-dns DNS Schema 규칙**